-This doesn’t mean that you need to bring each and every component of active listening to every conversation – each situation and person will ask something different of you.
+This doesn’t mean that you need to bring each and every component of active listening to every conversation you have – each situation and person will need something different from you.
 But you need to be paying attention to the nuances of each moment to truly understand which elements of active listening would be most helpful to bring into each conversation.

 Let’s break down the 12 components and dig deeper into what is involved with each.

 This seems like the basic rule when listening – to be listening without doing anything else.
 However, it is also the most commonly violated rule.
 We can all point to times when we were talking and had to compete for the listener’s attention while they were checking their phone, responding to an email, or lost in thought simultaneously.
 This kind of multitasking sends a clear signal to the speaker that something else is more important than them, or that they don’t matter.
 Contrast this with an undivided listener, and it is a profoundly different experience for both parties.

 Connection can never really happen if one person is not present.
 So before you sit down for a conversation – silence your notifications, devices, and commit your attention in one direction.